MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 Copilot for Sales includes the Microsoft 365 Copilot subscription and is available from February 1, 2024.
 [See our pricing page for more information](https://www.microsoft.com/en-us/microsoft-365/copilot/copilot-for-sales#Pricing).

-### How does Copilot for Sales work?
+### How does Sales solution in Microsoft 365 Copilot work?

-Copilot for Sales uses an Outlook add-in and a Teams app to bring the context of your CRM into your sellers' workflows.
-[Learn more about Microsoft 365 Copilot for Sales](https://www.microsoft.com/ai/microsoft-sales-copilot).
+Sales solution in Microsoft 365 Copilot uses an Outlook add-in and a Teams app to bring the context of your CRM into your sellers' workflows.
+[Learn more about Sales solution in Microsoft 365 Copilot](https://www.microsoft.com/ai/microsoft-sales-copilot).

-### Is Copilot for Sales safe and secure?
+### Is Sales solution in Microsoft 365 Copilot safe and secure?

-Copilot for Sales is a certified Microsoft app.
+Sales solution in Microsoft 365 Copilot is a certified Microsoft app.
 That means it meets our rigorous security and compliance standards.
 See [Security, Privacy and Compliance](#security-privacy-and-compliance) for more information.

-Get information about license requirements, role requirements, and region availability in [Introduction to Microsoft 365 Copilot for Sales](introduction.md).
+Get information about license requirements, role requirements, and region availability in [Introduction to Sales solution in Microsoft 365 Copilot](introduction.md).

 ## Licensing